Journalism Advisory Council

 Mariana Dale ('14): Reporter for KPCC, the National Public Radio station in Los Angeles, covering early childhood.
 Previously reported for KJZZ in Phoenix, where she shared a national Edward R. Murrow Award for coverage of teacher strike.

-John D’Anna (’83): Senior news director/enterprise and investigations at The Santa Rosa (California) Press Democrat.
+John D’Anna (’83): Senior news director at The Santa Rosa (California) Press Democrat.
 Former Page One editor, Arizona Republic; member of Daily Wildcat Hall of Fame.

-Scott Harelson (‘84, Radio/TV): Media relations manager at Salt River Project in Phoenix.
+Scott Harelson (‘84, Radio/TV): Former media relations manager at Salt River Project in Phoenix.

 Pila Martinez (’96): Senior director for strategic communications, University of Arizona; former reporter for Arizona Daily Star, Associated Press.

-Nicole Santa Cruz ('09): Reporter at the Los Angeles Times, where she also writes the Homicide Report blog.
+Nicole Santa Cruz ('09): Reporter for ProPublica, based in Phoenix, covering issues of inequality in the Southwest.
+Former reporter at the Los Angeles Times, where she wrote the Homicide Report blog.
 Received Daily Wildcat Young Alumni Award in 2011.

 Mark Woodhams: Former director of Arizona Student Media and adviser for the Arizona Daily Wildcat.